-The RMS plays a key role in the ORSA process, which is detailed in Section B.3.8 ORSA.
+The ORSA is integrated within the RMS.
+The ORSA process is detailed in Section B.3.8 ORSA.
 The RMS is broader in concept than the ORSA process as it is the totality of the processes within the Operating Model used to assess risk profile and capital needs on both a current and projected basis.
-The ORSA process is an integral part of the risk management processes and consists of the following elements:
+The ORSA consists of the following elements:

 - The ORSA Policy this describes the commitments and standards of the company with respect to the ORSA. - The ORSA Report the consolidated output of the ORSA process presented to the Risk Committee and the Board that addresses the principal risks currently facing the organisation and the forward-looking analysis of how these and other risks may develop.
-This includes other outputs of the RMS which may be presented on a stand-alone basis throughout the year.

-• The ORSA Record - this reconciles the process to the annual report through evidencing or signposting the underpinning risk management and controls documentation enabling the assessments and conclusions within the ORSA Report.
+This includes other outputs of the RMS which may be presented on a stand-alone basis throughout the year. - The ORSA Record this reconciles the process to the annual report through evidencing or signposting the underpinning risk management and controls documentation enabling the assessments and conclusions within the ORSA Report. - The ORSA process this operates continually, incorporating regular engagement with the Board and the Risk Committee.